Animal-Assisted Therapy

 child patient being visited by a miniature horse

-Your family dog or cat may also be allowed to visit your child during your time at Rush.
+Your family dog may also be allowed to visit your child during your time at Rush.
 Talk to your child’s care team to find out if your pet is eligible.

 The healing power of animals